Blessings and Miracles: Song information

 "Joy", featuring Chris Stapleton, was inspired by Bob Marley's and John Lennon's ideals of union and was defined by Santana as "the ultimate medicine and remedy against fear."

 The album features a cover of Procol Harum's "A Whiter Shade of Pale".
 According to Santana, he was in Hyde Park performing with Eric Clapton and, while Gary Clark Jr. was playing, he told Steve Winwood "I hear you singing 'A Whiter Shade of Pale' and playing the organ and me playing guitar, and doing it completely differently — more like an African, Cuban, Puerto Rican guajira style.
 Very sexy."
 With the help of Narada Michael Walden, the collaboration was arranged.

 Santana originally invited Aerosmith's Steven Tyler to sing on "America for Sale", but he wasn't available, so he asked the other guest of the song (Metallica's Kirk Hammett) for a suggestion and he came up with his friend Mark Osegueda from Death Angel.

+“Move” was originally written by Rob Thomas and American Authors for a separate project.
+After Thomas reached out to Santana to contribute guitar to the track, he decided to add it to the track list of Blessings and Miracles.

 Blessings and Miracles features two songs written by Santana's children: "Breathing Underwater", by Stella, and "Rumbalero", by Salvador.
 When he heard the latter for the first time, he had to Shazam it to find out it was his own son's music.
 He requested permission from both to record their songs on his then upcoming album and both thought he was kidding at first.

 "Yo Estaré", the Spanish version of the song "Break" featuring Ally Brooke, was released as a single on April 15, 2022, having previously only been released on the vinyl version of the album.